Monday, May 14, 2007

 * When u have added fish pieces, do not mix with spatula, instead rotate the dish or otherwise fish becomes mushy.

 * For Indian curry's do not use Salmon.
 Any other firm fish will do.
-For Indians use Bochu Cheppa, Pulsa variety.
+For Indians use Bochu Cheppa, Sheelavathi, Pulsa variety.

 * Pulusu and Iguru type curries have their own masalas, so do not add cloves and say pulusu.
 In here we omit the cloves and cinnamon.